TAUSBV/dqf-api/v3/README.md

 The [POST /v3/project/master/{projectId}/file](http://dqf-api.ta-us.net/#!/Project%2FMaster%2FFile/add) will be used for that.
 For validation and statistical reasons, the number of segments that are included in the file is required.

-The final step for the master project setup would be a:
-[POST /v3/project/master/{projectId}/file/{fileId}/targetLang](http://dqf-api.ta-us.net/#!/Project%2FMaster%2FFile%2FTarget_Language/add) where the target languages are associated with files.
+The final step for the master project setup would be a [POST /v3/project/master/{projectId}/file/{fileId}/targetLang](http://dqf-api.ta-us.net/#!/Project%2FMaster%2FFile%2FTarget_Language/add) where the target languages are associated with the project files.
 The API allows any combination of files/targetLangs.
 For example _file1_ has _en-US_ and _nl-NL_ whereas _file2_ has only _en-US_ as target language.
+If files and/or languages are added and/or modified, the combinations need to be updated accordingly.

 <a name="projectChild"/>
 ## Project/Child